How to put your Echo Dot in pairing mode

 Put your Echo Dot in pairing mode with voice

-- Open the Bluetooth menu on the second device and tap the Echo Dot in the list of devices.
-This may also be labeled as "Pair Alexa Gadget."
-If the devices connect successfully, you'll hear a chime, and the Echo Dot will say, "Now connected to [Device name]."
+- Confirm connection.
+If the devices connect successfully, you'll hear a chime, and the Echo Dot will say, "Now connected to [Your Device Name]."

 Use the Alexa app to activate pairing mode

 If you've repeated the voice command a few times and your devices are still not syncing, no worries.
 The Alexa app can help you manually put your Echo Dot in pairing mode.
-You should also use this method the first time you pair the Echo Dot with your phone or speaker.

-- Download and open the Alexa app on your mobile device.
+- Open the Alexa app on your mobile device.

-- Tap Devices > Echo & Alexa.
+- Tap the Devices tab at the bottom, then tap Echo & Alexa.

 You'll hear a chime when the devices are linked, and a notification will appear on your smartphone.
-Still not working?
-Our tech support experts are available 24/7 to assist you in setting up your Echo Dot's wireless connection.

 Can I pair my Echo Dot with multiple devices?